 Survey results done by a leading software firm:

 In today’s fast evolving business environment, a quick close is a necessity.
 In most companies closing speed is even considered a common measure in defining the capabilities of the finance team.
-This article elaborates more on the bottlenecks in delay of month end close and discusses measures businesses should adopt for a faster and better month end close.
+This is why a faster month-end close is important for any company.
+This article elaborates more on the bottlenecks in delay of month-end close and discusses measures businesses should adopt for a faster month-end close that is better for the organisation.

 Get everyone on the same page- It is important for everyone in the organization to understand the importance of closing the books on time.
 The Finance Head/CFO should brief the staff and external vendors to treat the closing process in a mature and sacrosanct manner.
-To achieve the goal, have deadlines and set of rules for internal departments and external vendors.
+To achieve the goal of the closing process, have deadlines and a set of rules for internal departments and external vendors.
 Create a monthly closing calendar outlining processing deadlines and requirements.
 Make sure everyone receives the calendar, understands his/her role and dependencies and adheres to the deadlines.

 Use Technology Effectively Internally: Employees lose time when they have to work manually.
 Creating spreadsheets etc slows down the process.
 Upgrade to technology, review the closing process and identify all manual activities which can be automated.
 For example, calculating depreciation or posting recurring monthly or periodic journal entries in the general ledger are ideal tasks that can be automated.
 Accounting software like QuickBooks has several features which allow the user to automate tasks that take time and are error prone.
 Tools like Dropbox, and SharePoint, can be implemented for accumulating and sharing data and for reporting.